jordanch/udacity-fend-p5-webapp/README.md

 Udacity Front End Web Developer nanodegree Project 5: Neighbourhood location web application

 This project's requirements includes using Google's Map API along with another third-party data API.
 I used Flickr's API.
+The project features required the use of APIs, MVVM, JSON, asynchronous ajax calls, error handling, search functionality and jQuery.

 Below are the project's requirements from Udacity: